nimitzhunter/Study/discrete_math/chapter1/note.md

 b) exactly n digits
   Ans: to be exactly n digits, the first digit cannot be zero; this implies that we only have 9 choices (1-9) for the first digit.
 The other (n-1) digits have 10 choices(0-9).
 This implies 9*10**(n-1).
 Since the number can be either positive or negative, we need to double our count to obtain:
   2*9*10**(n-1).
 Unlike previous answer, we don't count '0' because '0' isn't exactly n digits for n>1.
 For n=1, there are 19 numbers because we need to count zero.

+1.5.6 We have 20 kinds of presents and the supply of each kind is large.
+We want to give the presents to 12 children.
+It is not required that every child get something; and no child can get two copies of the same present.
+How many ways can we give the presents?

+Solution:
+1) How many combinations of 20 presents? the answer is 2**20 subsets of a set of 20 different kind of presents.
+2) How many way to distributes the presents.
+Each child can choose one of the 2**20 subsets (one of these subsets is the Null set.).
+The step is 12 for 12 children, and the choices are 2**20.
+The solution is (2**20)**12